That1Panda/Extending-the-P2P-Chat-program/README.md

 # P2P Chat
 It is a p2p chat application that uses centralized index approach.
 It consists of two parts a registry application and a chat application.
 Registry application keeps track of the peers, and chat application allows peers to communicate with each other.
 * Registry application can achieve following operations:

-    * **Account Creation**<br/>
-    Accounts can be created on registry.
-Each user is identified by a unique username.
-    * **Login and Logout**<br/>
-    When a user logs in, registry saves its ip address and port number into database and this entry stays in the database until the user logs out or disconnected.<br/>As long as user is online, a 'HELLO' message is sent to registry at every second to indicate that the user is still connected.
-If the registry hasn't received a 'HELLO' message from a user in 3 seconds, it considers user as disconnected and removes its entry from online peers.
-    * **Search**<br/>
+    * If the user chooses to create an account (choice 1), the code prompts for a username and password, and then calls the createAccount method to send a join message to the registry for account creation.

+    * If the user chooses to log in (choice 2), the code prompts for a username, password, and port numbers for the peer server and room server.
+It then calls the login method to send a login message to the registry and performs actions based on the response.

+    * If the user chooses to log out (choice 3), the code calls the logout method to send a logout message to the registry and performs necessary cleanup.

+    * If the user chooses to search for a user (choice 4), the code prompts for a username and calls the searchUser method to send a search message to the registry and retrieve the IP address of the user if found.

-    A user can search another online user using that user's username to retrieve the ip address and the port number of the user.
+    * If the user chooses to start a chat (choice 5), the code prompts for the username of the user to chat with.
+It then calls the searchUser method to retrieve the IP address and port number of the user and creates a client thread (PeerClient) to handle the chat.

+    * If the user chooses to create a chatroom (choice 6), the code prompts for a room ID and calls the create_room method to send a create room message to the registry.

+    * If the user chooses to join a chatroom (choice 7), the code prompts for a room ID, searches for the room using the search_room method, and creates a client thread (PeerClient) to handle the room communication

 * Chat application can achieve following operations:
     * **Communication with Registry**<br/>
-    Chat application sends messages to registry to achieve account creation, login, logout, and search operations.
+    Chat application sends messages to registry to achieve account creation, login, logout, search, start chat, create chat room and join a room operations.
     * **Chat**<br/>
     When a user wants to chat with another user, a chat request is sent to the other user.
 User should send an 'OK' message to accept or a 'REJECT' message to reject.
 However, if user is already chatting with someone else, then a 'BUSY' message will be sent automatically.
+The sendHelloMessage method is responsible for sending periodic "HELLO" messages to the registry using a timer thread.

 ## How to Use It?
 * Clone the repo.
-* Run 'registry.py'.
-* Run 'peer.py'.
+* Run 'registry.py' and get your ip address.
-* Chat!
+* Run 'peer.py' and use your ip address to choose from following services:
+1- create account
+2- login
+3- logout
+4- search
+5- start chat
+6- create a chat room
+7- join a room